hbradio/portfolio/content/micro/classical-music-for-my-kids.md

   * [Back's *Unaccompanied Cello Suites*, played by Yo-Yo Ma](https://songwhip.com/yo-yo-ma/bach-unaccompanied-cello-suites-remastered)
 * What about modern/minimalist music?
   * [Brian Eno's *Ambient 1: Music for Airports*](https://songwhip.com/brian-eno/ambient-1-music-for-airports-remastered-2004)

+This is heavy on piano music (what I know the most about).
+It's missing big symphonic moments, but I've found that those can be a little much to have on in the house.